ptrglbvc/BashGPT/README.md

 This file is used to store the OpenAI API key.
 I used a simple text file simply for ease of use.
 If the key.txt file is not present, the __check_db_and_key()__ function inside of chat.py ensures that the user is asked for his key and makes the file.

 ### setup.py
 This file is for installation with pip.

-Helping with the __setup()__ function is the newly created cmdclass __PreInstallCommand__, which is a subclass of the __install__ class and has a function __run()__ in it.
-It's primary purpose is to create teh file_locations.py file.
+I recommend installing it with the --editable flag, because it doesn't work on my system without it.

 ### file_locations.py
 Stores the absolute file locations for **key.txt**, **history.db**, **audio.wav** and **another_one.wav**., which are needed for running it for outside of the program directory.

+### modes.py
+Stores the prebuilt modes in a list of dictionaries, like god intended.
+By storing them all here, including some really long descriptions, the chat.py file looks much cleaner and more readable.

 ### history.db
-Stores the chats pretty much.
+Stores the chats.
 The table is created with the following command:
 ```
 CREATE TABLE chat_messages (
     chat_id INTEGER,